DVDAGames/dnd-homebrew/Rules/Team Tactics/README.md

 **Team Tactics** are a combat rule variant for Fifth Edition that encourages your players to take risks and be creative in combat by rewarding them with new Actions that allow them to work together to achieve results they could not obtain alone.
 It's loosely based on something like *Chrono Trigger*'s Double and Triple Techs.

-To illustrate how this works, what it allows for, and how you might implement it, I'll provide an example based loosley on a real-world usecase from a recent game where one player decided to include another's character in their turn without having discussed this tactic at all beforehand and the other player just reacted and played along.
+To illustrate how this works, what it allows for, and how you might implement it, I'll provide an example based loosely on a real-world usecase from a recent game where one player decided to include another's character in their turn without having discussed this tactic at all beforehand and the other player just reacted and played along.

 ### Case Study: Shield Vault

-**Note**:  Names have been changed in the story below.
+**Note**:  Names have been changed for characters and players in the story below.

 I'm pretty sure the player was inspired by the "Diana!
 Shield!" moment from the *Wonder Woman* movie, and that's totally cool.
 What would our games be if we didn't ~steal~ borrow things from other media?

 ![Wonder Woman getting a Shield Vault with a little help from her friends](https://78.media.tumblr.com/3ac4c7bdf2321fd51b3dfc24a7df3e3a/tumblr_owu7p14TQL1wuk912o1_500.gif)

 For the purposes of this example let's assume we have a party of player characters engaged in combat with several enemies in close quarters.
-We'll be focusing on two of players and their characters:  **Artemis**, a Halfling Rogue controlled by Sara, and **Bollard**, a Goliath Figher controlled by Josh.
+We'll be focusing on two of players and their characters:  **Artemis**, a Halfling Rogue controlled by Sara, and **Bollard**, a Goliath Fighter controlled by Josh.

 Artemis has ended up near Bollard without being able to do much movement because they have been surrounded by enemy creatures and impassable terrain features.